So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 Originally Karma and Kira exited the story about half-way through the novel after the attack at the newly formed vampiric safehouse.
 The left John to join the remaining group but in the final major re-write, I was loving their interaction with him, so I kept them.
 Also, with Theseus, Carrie, and Jack out of the story, I needed individuals to fill in the blanks.
 Originally it was the missing triad that attacked the warehouse after the gun shipment exchange.

 Ritter, originally named Alex but changed since, Alexander was a big character in Tapestry...
 He was in the scene with the newly transformed vampires safehouse.
 It proved to be too much and was part of a list of deleted scenes to streamline the narrative.
 Also, Terran spent more time on the field, helping with magical druid stuff rather than playing a pacifist role.
 His original name was Logan, changed because of the lead character in Eye of the Beholder.
-I try to repeat character names, which is why.
+I try not to repeat character names.

 Minotaur Vampire Hunter